Ajordat/GCP-serverless-demo/README.md

     docker run -p 8000:8000 fastapi

 The above command runs the image `fastapi` built according to the Dockerfile's instructions.
+It also maps the host's 8000 port to the container's 8000.

 ## TODO
 List of things I still have to explain:
 * How to deploy to Cloud Run
 * Integrate Artifact Registry
 * Deploy with Cloud Build
-* Comment the Dockerfile file

 [1]: https://fastapi.tiangolo.com/#create-it
 [2]: https://pypi.org/project/uvicorn/
+[3]: Dockerfile